 Click here to check out Leslie’s Writing in the Humanities Unit Assignment, focused on Latinx Film.

 My primary interests reside at the intersection of environmental humanities and contemporary LatinX literature.
 Topics which I find exciting relate to the rhetoric of environmental advocacy, the myriad of emotional responses to the threat of climate change, and the ways in which LatinX writers and artists create environmental epistemologies through their works.
-Outside of the academy, I enjoy nurturing all forms of human and other life; I am an avid houseplant collector, a stepmother to three girls, and have three dogs whom I love very much.

 Click here to check out Krysten’s Writing in the Humanities Unit Assignment, focused on Latinx Detective Fiction.